Principles of operator algebras: 11a. Reduction theory

-Our purpose here is to discuss some key decomposition methods for the von Neumann algebras, altogether called ``reduction theory''.
-The whole subject is at the same time fundamental and very technical, and we will only provide an introduction to this.
+Welcome to advanced von Neumann algebra theory, and in the hope that we will survive, both you reader, and me author.
+Our main purpose here will be to discuss some key decomposition methods for the von Neumann algebras $A\subset B(H)$, in terms of von Neumann factors, $Z(A)=\mathbb C$, which altogether are called ``reduction theory''.

+The reduction theory, due to von Neumann himself, is something quite fundamental, to the point that it would have made sense to get into it right after the von Neumann algebra basics from chapter 5.
+However, the subject being quite technical, we have not done this after chapter 5, and nor in fact we will really do it here, with the presentation below being just a modest introduction to all this.
+So, this is the situation, and in the hope that the gods of mathematics, Bourbaki and others, will pardon us.

-Von Neumann started to work on operator algebras in the 1930s, and became increasingly convinced that these algebras should be subject to a reduction theory theorem, with his interest in factors, which is obvious in his papers \cite{mv1}, \cite{mv2}, \cite{mv3}, \cite{vn1}, \cite{vn2}, basically coming from this.
+The story, first.
+Von Neumann started to work on operator algebras in the 1930s, and became increasingly convinced that these should be subject to a reduction theory theorem, with his interest in factors, which is obvious in his papers \cite{mv1}, \cite{mv2}, \cite{mv3}, \cite{vn1}, \cite{vn2}, basically coming from this.
 However, he was not able to come at that time, during his prime years of work, with a complete proof, and paper, on reduction theory.
 He only did that much later, after a break involving other things, like the Manhattan Project, game theory, computers and more, in his 1949 paper \cite{vn3}, written towards the end of his career.
-His main theorem in \cite{vn3} is however quite easy to formulate, as follows:
+His main theorem in \cite{vn3}, which is quite easy to formulate, is as follows:

 \begin{fact}[Reduction theory] Given a von Neumann algebra $A\subset B(H)$, if we write its center $Z(A)\subset A$, which is a commutative von Neumann algebra, as

 with $X$ being a measured space, then the whole algebra decomposes as